 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

-These zucchini fritters are gluten free, Paleo, and dairy free.
-They're perfectly spiced with a homemade Mexican seasoning blend and topped with a tangy cilantro mayo.
-It’s the perfect flavor combo your guests and family will absolutely love.
+These Paleo zucchini fritters are gluten free, grain free, and dairy free.
+They're perfectly spiced with a simple Mexican seasoning blend cooked in your skillet or oven.

 step 1: Grate the Zucchini & Get the moisture out